Agile in Finance - Growing market share in the stock market

 The task was more difficult this time because we learned that clients have different needs, but none of them were basic.

 So we decided to run another experiment – to organize a training course on stock trading.
-That way, we could best answer clients’ questions and teach them how to invest successfully.
-The training should have covered how to use the trading software to make a deal and teach people how to evaluate a company.
+That way, we could best answer our potential clients’ questions and teach them how to invest successfully.
+The training focused on how to use the trading software to make a deal and taught people how to evaluate a company.

-And last, but not least, we had to explain that brokers “without commission” worsen the purchase prices and in the end, the costs for them are much higher.
+And last, but not least, we had to explain that brokers “without commission” worsen the purchase prices and in the end, the costs for the customers are much higher.

 We approached to validate the idea by creating a new advertising page.
 We described what users will receive from the course and launched a lean advertising campaign with a minimum budget of only EUR 50 as we did not want many people to sign up for the first version of the course.